Burrow passes for 348 yards and 2 TDs and Bengals' defense clamps down on Bills in 24-18 win

 The Bills answered with a quick scoring drive, highlighted by a 34-yard catch-and-run by Diggs and capped by Allen’s 2-yard TD run.

 Aided by a roughing the passer call on the Bills’ Tim Settle, Burrow put together another extended drive.
-Joe Mixon barreled in from the Buffalo 2-yard line to finish it.
+Joe Mixon barreled in from Buffalo’s 2-yard line to finish it.

 Burrow tossed a bubble screen to Sample, who ran for a 22-yard touchdown and gave the Bengals a 21-7 lead at the half.